Mass Russian drone and missile attack kills 14 and injures 48 in Ukraine's capital

-KYIV, Ukraine (AP) — A mass Russian drone and missile attack on Ukraine's capital, including a rare strike in the center of the city, early Thursday killed at least 14 people and wounded 48, local authorities said.
+KYIV, Ukraine (AP) — Russia bombarded the Ukrainian capital with drones and missiles early Thursday, including a rare strike in the city center, killing at least 14 people and wounding 48, local authorities said.

 Among the dead were three children ages 2, 14 and 17, said Tymur Tkachenko, the head of Kyiv’s city administration.
 The numbers are expected to rise.
 Rescue teams were on site to pull people trapped underneath the rubble.